The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: The behaviors of escaping from minima

-Typically, in the scenario of modern deep neural networks, due to the over-parameterization, Hessian and the gradient covariance are usually ill-conditioned and anistropic near minima, as shown by \cite{sagun2017empirical} and \cite{chaudhari2017stochastic}.
-Thus the first condition in Eq.~(\ref{eq:cond1_H_ill}) usually holds for deep neural networks, and we further justify it by experiments in Section~\ref{sec:verification}.
-Therefore, in the following section, we turn to discuss how the gradient covariance, i.e. the covariance of SGD noise meets the second condition of Proposition~\ref{thm:aniso_benefit} in the context of deep neural networks.
+Typically, in the scenario of modern neural networks, due to the over-parameterization, Hessian and the gradient covariance are usually ill-conditioned and anisotropic near minima~\citep{sagun2017empirical,chaudhari2017stochastic}.
+Thus the first condition in Proposition~\ref{thm:aniso_benefit} usually holds for neural networks, and we further justify it by experiments in Section~\ref{sec:verification}.
+In the next section, we turn to discuss how the covariance of SGD noise meets the second condition of Proposition~\ref{thm:aniso_benefit} in the context of neural networks.
+Hence this explains the superiority of the anisotropic noise of SGD over the isotropic one, such as gradient Langevin dynamics.